IRVLab/guides/OS and Images/Ubuntu_OrinNX.md

 sudo apt install lightdm # The CUDA drivers may conflict with the ones required for gdm3; lightdm works much better[11/2025].
 ```

-> Once you install the desktop, reboot the system, and you will now have Ubuntu installed on your machine.
+> Make sure to use lightdm and not gdm3 for your desktop environment.
+Once you install the desktop, reboot the system, and you will now have Ubuntu installed on your machine.
 - The username and password for the initial Ubuntu account are `ubuntu`/`ubuntu`
 - You will need to create a new account and change admin privileges to ensure security